CityOfBoston/CityScoreToolkit/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
+Feel free to send us feature requests or your ideas for improving the toolkit at cityscore@boston.gov

 ## Credits
 Special thanks to Mayor Martin J. Walsh and his efforts to use data to create a